tolgee/tolgee-js/testapps/react/README.md

 [<img src="https://raw.githubusercontent.com/tolgee/documentation/main/tolgee_logo_text.svg" alt="Tolgee" width="100" />](https://tolgee.io)

-This application is using Create React App.
+This application is using VITE.
 To learn more about Tolgee, visit [https://tolgee.io](https://tolgee.io).

 ## To run the app in dev mode